-Students will be required to enroll in the College in High School/Dual Enrollment Program through the University of Pittsburgh where they will receive four (4) college credits for their efforts of earning a C- average or higher.
+Students will be required to enroll in the College in High School/Dual Enrollment Program through Seton Hill University where they will receive four (4) college credits for their efforts of earning a C- average or higher.
 Also, students will be required to attend three (3) laboratory days at the University of Pittsburgh.